microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 After heparin infusion, the pigs were euthanized with an intravenous dose (100 mg/kg) of pentobarbital (Euthanimal vet, VM Pharma).
 The external carotid artery was accessed by blunt dissection through tissue of the ventral neck and cannulated (BD Venflon, 17G).
 After washing out the blood with PBS, the corresponding head side was selectively perfused with µAngiofil through the arterial tree.
-The perfusion was visually monitored equivalent to the previously described perfusion in mice.
+Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
 After polymerization of µAngiofil we excised the mandible and fixated and stored it in 4% PFA solution at 4° C.

 Mandibles were then scanned with a SKYSCAN 1273 (Fig. @fig:5).
 The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 µA.
-The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper prior to incidence onto the sample.
+The X-rays were filtered by 1 mm of aluminum and 0.2 mm of copper.
 For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, with one projection acquired at each 0.1° and 5 projections being averaged for noise reduction.
 Each projection image was exposed for 225 ms.
 This resulted in an isometric voxel size of 21 µm.